Frankie Bridge: Merchandise and sponsorship deals

-Bridge contributed to the book The Saturdays: Our Story, an autobiography of The Saturdays that was released on 25 October 2010.
+Bridge contributed to the book The Saturdays: Our Story, an autobiography of the Saturdays that was released on 25 October 2010.
 The book was written by a ghostwriter and published by the Transworld imprint Bantam Press.
 Bridge and her band also began a book signing on at WHSmith in Bluewater.
-The book gives an insight into Bridge's life, where she explains her success with The Saturdays as well as her ex-band S Club 8.
+The book gives an insight into Bridge's life, where she explains her success with the Saturdays as well as her ex-band S Club 8.
 She talks about her love life, her friendships within the band and personal insight into her life before finding fame.
 Bridge also gives fashion and beauty tips throughout the book and gossip accompanied by photos from her own collection.

-As a member of The Saturdays, Bridge became the new face of hair removal product, Veet.
-In the photoshoot to promote Veet's new collection, the band models a range of micro mini-skirts and body con dresses to show off their hair-free legs.
+As a member of the Saturdays, Bridge became the new face of hair removal product, Veet.
+In the photoshoot to promote Veet's new collection, the band models a range of micro miniskirts and body con dresses to show off their hair-free legs.
 They also later became the new faces of Impulse women's deodorant.
-The band recorded a television ad dubbed The Impulse Diaries.
+The band recorded a television ad dubbed the Impulse Diaries.
 The TV content, which involves a sponsorship package on Channel 4, will show the girls in various settings including a hotel room, a tour bus and backstage before a gig.
 This first aired on 23 October.
 The Saturdays also became the face of Nintendo 3DS game, Nintendogs + Cats, for which the band recorded a number of TV adverts to promote.

+Acting career

+Bridge made her West End debut in August 2023, joining the cast of Danny Robins' play 2:22 A Ghost Story at the Apollo Theatre; she took over the role of Lauren from Sophia Bush and performed in the production until its close on 17 September 2023.

+Podcast

+Bridge and Cici Coleman present First Dates: The Podcast.